florianpirchner/java-gpt-commands/README.md

 2. `createCommands()`: This method creates and returns a list of commands that will be registered at the `CommandApi`.

+## A Magical Experience with GPT for Java Developers**

+For Java developers who have never ventured into the realm of GPT (Generative Pre-trained Transformer), it might seem like sorcery at first glance.
+One might ponder about the complexity and the thousands of lines of code required to implement such logic.

+As Java enthusiasts, we are accustomed to crafting our logic in Java.
+However, GPT has heralded a new age of programming.
+Programming GPT is no longer referred to as "programming" but rather as "Prompting".

+In the world of GPT, we employ our natural language to communicate with the transformer.
+Our goal is to provide GPT with the bare minimum of information.
+Feeding GPT just the ABSOLUTE ESSENTIALS is crucial as providing excessive information acts as a constraint, limiting GPT's ability to harness its high abstraction capabilities.

+When it comes to Prompting (GPT programming), less is indeed more!

+Above, you'll find a unit test that demonstrates how minimal Prompting was utilized to implement this project using GPT-4.
+Achieving the same results with GPT-3.5 would have required a substantially greater Prompting effort.

+Embrace the magic of GPT and witness the wonders it can do for your Java projects!

+**This few lines of natural language prompting, do all the magic:**

 ## How to build with Maven